sandrzejewskipl/spotify-scheduler/README.md

 ![Screenshot of Playlist tab that contains selected playlist for specific time slot and user's playlists from Spotify.](img/playlist.png)

+### Recently played
+In the Recently played tab, you can see your playback history.

 ## Running on Windows